-(1) The dollar value of the RSU awards shown in the "Stock Awards" column represents the grant date fair value calculated on the basis of the fair market value of the underlying shares of common stock on the grant date in accordance with FASB ASC Topic 718; provided that the dollar value of the performance-based restricted stock units (PRSUs) granted to Paul Gu in 2022 represents the grant date fair value calculated on the basis of a Monte Carlo simulation pursuant to assumptions set forth in note 9 to our consolidated financial statements included in our Annual Report on Form 10-K filed on February 17, 2023.
-As discussed in the section titled "Compensation Discussion and Analysis - Long-Term Incentive Compensation - 2022 Special Performance Equity Award - Paul Gu," this award was canceled in 2023, so Mr. Gu will never benefit from it, despite the requirement that it be disclosed.
+- (1) The dollar value of the RSU awards shown in the "Stock Awards" column represents the grant date fair value calculated on the basis of the fair market value of the underlying shares of common stock on the grant date in accordance with FASB ASC Topic 718; provided that the dollar value of the performance-based restricted stock units granted to Mr. Gu in 2022 represents the grant date fair value calculated on the basis of a Monte Carlo simulation pursuant to assumptions set forth in note 9 to our consolidated financial statements included in our Annual Report on Form 10-K filed on February 17, 2023.
 The dollar value of the stock option awards shown in the "Option Awards" column represents the grant date fair value calculated in accordance with FASB ASC Topic 718.
-The assumptions used in calculating the grant-date fair value of the stock options reported in the "Option Awards" column are set forth in the notes to our consolidated financial statements included in our Annual Report on Form 10-K filed on February 17, 2023.
+The assumptions used in calculating the grant-date fair value of the stock options reported in the "Option Awards" column are set forth in the notes to our consolidated financial statements included in our Annual Report on Form 10-K filed on February 15, 2024.
 The actual value that the named executive officer will realize on each RSU or option award will depend on the price per share of our shares of common stock at the time shares underlying the RSUs or options are sold.
-Accordingly, these amounts do not necessarily correspond to the actual value recognized or that may be recognized by our named executive officers.

-(2) The amounts reported for 2022 represent the amounts earned by the named executive officers in calendar year 2022 under Upstart's 2022 Bonus Plan, as described in more detail in the section titled "Compensation"

-Discussion and Analysis - Target Annual Cash Bonus Opportunities."
-The amounts reported for 2021 and 2020 represent the amounts earned by the named executive officers in calendar years 2021 and 2020 under Upstart's 2021 Bonus Plan and Upstart's 2020 Bonus Plan, respectively.
+Accordingly, these amounts do not necessarily correspond to the actual value recognized or that may be recognized by our named executive officers. - (2) The amounts reported for 2023 represent the amounts earned by the named executive officers in calendar year 2023 under Upstart's 2023 Bonus Plan, as described in more detail in the section titled "Compensation Discussion and Analysis Target Bonus Opportunities."
+The amounts reported for 2022 and 2021 represent the amounts earned by the named executive officers in calendar years 2022 and 2021 under Upstart's 2022 Bonus Plan and Upstart's 2021 Bonus Plan, respectively. - (3) The amounts reflect employer matching contributions under our Section 401(k) plan. - (4) Mr. Girouard and Mr. Gu serve on our Board but are not paid additional compensation for their service on our Board. - (5) Mr. Girouard declined a bonus in 2021 so that the money could be reinvested in Upstart.

-- (3) The amounts reflect employer matching contributions under our Section 401(k) plan. - (4) Mr. Girouard and Mr. Gu serve on our Board but are not paid additional compensation for their service on our Board. - (5) Mr. Girouard declined a bonus for each of 2021 and 2022 so that the money could be reinvested in Upstart. - (6) Mr. Darling was appointed as Chief Legal Officer and Corporate Secretary, effective as of December 5, 2022. - (7) The amount reflects the prorated salary that Mr. Darling earned in 2022.
-Mr. Darling's annual salary is \$410,000. - (8) The amount reflects the prorated signing bonus that Mr. Darling earned in 2022.
-Mr. Darling received a signing bonus in the amount of \$100,000 in 2022.
-If Mr. Darling's employment with the Company is terminated voluntarily during a 12-month period from the start date of his employment, Mr. Darling will be required to repay a prorated portion of the signing bonus to the Company. - (9) Ms. Counselman transitioned into a new position as Senior Vice President, Business Operations, effective as of October 5, 2022.
+- (6) As discussed in the section titled "Compensation Discussion and Analysis Long-Term Incentive Compensation 2023 Equity Awards," Mr. Gu's Performance Award was canceled in 2023, so Mr. Gu will never benefit from it, despite the requirement that it be disclosed. - (7) Mr. Darling was appointed as Chief Legal Officer and Corporate Secretary, effective as of December 5, 2022 - (8) The amount reflects the prorated salary that Mr. Darling earned in 2022.
+Mr. Darling's annual salary is \$410,000. - (9) The amounts reflect the prorated signing bonus that Mr. Darling earned in 2022 and 2023.
+Mr. Darling received a signing bonus in the amount of \$100,000 when he joined Upstart in 2022.
+If Mr. Darling's employment with the Company was terminated voluntarily during a 12-month period from the start date of his employment, Mr. Darling would have been required to repay a prorated portion of the signing bonus to the Company.
+The 12-month period expired in 2023.

-2022 Grants of Plan-Based Awards
+2023 Grants of Plan-Based Awards

-The following table presents information regarding the incentive awards granted to the named executive officers for 2022.
+The following table presents information regarding the incentive awards granted to the named executive officers for 2023.